Does this help you? Give us a donation on MobilePay 33942 or become a member, so we can keep helping for free

 International/European complaint (takes up to 2 years): Could be a second chance, if a lawyer/Danish Refugee Council/Refugees Welcome agree that the case is a wrong decision and it has a chance in one of these systems.
 But it's a long and heavy process, and the lawyer must do it for free as there is no support for it.

 If none of this is possible, your best option is to sign the form for voluntary return, and make a plan B for your return.
 If not, you will be sent to a deportation camp, you risk being sent to prison and deported.

 It is not possible to seek asylum in another EU member state, when you already have a negative decision.
 Normally you will be sent back to Denmark as according to the Dublin Regulation.
 A few cases have been opened again in other countries, but they are very rare.

 Maybe you consider going to another country outside of the EU, but this is not possible, as that country must accept to receive you.
 For example, you are a citizen from Congo and you are afraid that you will be arrested at the airport in Congo.
 You have a brother in Uganda where you could stay – but if the Danish authorities ask Uganda to accept you, the Ugandan embassy will say no because you are not their citizen.

-After the final rejection, the police will call you in and ask you to sign a contract, accepting that you will return to your home country voluntarily and will help actively to make this happen.
+After the final rejection, you will be moved to the return center Avnstrup, and the police will call you in and ask you to sign a contract: accepting that you will return to your home country voluntarily and will help actively to make this happen.
 The contract is in Danish but will normally be translated by an interpreter at the meeting.
 If there is a discussion about which country you could be sent to, make sure it is noted in the report which country you accept returning to.

 The contract is not legally binding – if you change your mind, you can just stop cooperating anytime.
 The police will not send you out without a warning.